 I remember when some of the very first hashtag design challenges were created.
 It was a totally novel concept, and they only happened on specific days.
-It was a big deal!
-After those first hashtag challenges, groups slowly developed, but is was a gradual thing.
-The challenges were carefully crafted, the rules meticulously laid out, and it was all a big deal.
-People played along with careful planning, hosts were equally diligent in responding.
+It was a big deal.
+After those first hashtag challenges, groups slowly developed, but it was a gradual thing.
+The challenges were carefully crafted and the rules meticulously laid out.
+People played along with careful planning hosts were equally diligent in responding.
 Hosts took their responsibilities as seriously as the people playing took their posting.
-Winning was a coup d’etat, a real feat!
-Because the rules were so strict about following hosts accounts leading the groups really benefited.
+Winning was a coup d’etat, a real feat.
+Because the rules were so strict about following hosts, accounts leading the groups really benefited.

 Fast Forward to 2019